zhanh-he/piano-dynamic-estimation/README.md

     ```

 ## Training & WandB
-Once the dataset is downloaded, and the data pre-processing done, you can follow our [`Train_Model.ipynb`](./Train_Model.ipynb) to start the model training.
-We are doing the 5-fold cross-validation, the data is split on the Mazurka opus to becomes 5 folds, these five `split.csv` files can be found on [`workspace/`](./workspaces/).
+Once the dataset is downloaded, and the data pre-processing done, you can follow our `Train_Model.ipynb` to start the model training.
+We are doing the 5-fold cross-validation, the data is split on the Mazurka opus to becomes 5 folds, these five `split.csv` files can be found on `workspaces/` folder.
 To train with 5-fold:

 ```bash
 python pytorch/train.py wandb.note='formal latent8 mmoe8 5x5' exp.model_name=MultiTaskCNN dataset.run_all_folds=True